UX Design Trends to Watch in 2025

 What's the deal with micro-interactions?
 They're quick moments when you interact with a digital product.
 Think:

-• Buttons changing color when you hover
+• Buttons changing colour when you hover

 • Menus that bounce